maiabdelqader/resume-screening/README.md

 ## 📌 Project Overview

-This project evaluates the impact of structured query decomposition and advanced retrieval strategies on automated resume screening within a Retrieval-Augmented Generation (RAG) framework.
+This project evaluates the impact of structured query decomposition and advanced retrieval strategies on automated resume screening within a RAG framework.

 Two pipelines are implemented under identical experimental conditions:

-- **Basic RAG Pipeline** – single-query semantic retrieval
+- **Basic RAG Pipeline** - single-query semantic retrieval
-- **Advanced RAG Pipeline** – multi-subquery retrieval with heuristic optimisation, hybrid dense–sparse retrieval, and score-aware fusion
+- **Advanced RAG Pipeline** - multi-subquery retrieval with heuristic optimisation, hybrid dense-sparse retrieval, and score-aware fusion

 All outputs are generated using open-source LLaMA models and are strictly grounded in retrieved resume evidence.